dariuszseweryn/RxAndroidBle/README.md

   <img alt="Tailored software services including concept, design, development and testing" src="site/logo_android.png" />
 </p>

+## RxJava2.X :tada: :confetti_ball: :tada:

+RxJava2.X finally reached a state where you can use the snapshot.
+Keep in mind that this is provided AS IS and may be subject to issues.

+We'll be happy to hear your feedback if you'd see any issues.

+Come and chat with us on Gitter https://gitter.im/RxBLELibraries/RxAndroidBle

 ## Introduction

 RxAndroidBle is a powerful painkiller for Android's Bluetooth Low Energy headaches.
 It is backed by RxJava, implementing complicated APIs as handy reactive observables.
 The library does for you: